-PATRICIA HARDIN, Assistant Director of International Programs.
+PATRICIA D. HARDIN, Assistant Director of the Office of Global Education.
 B.A.
 University of South Carolina; M.A.
 University of Illinois at Urbana-Champaign.

 MARTHE HONTS, Sponsored Programs Administrator.
 B.A., Washington and Lee University; M.S., The University of Virginia.